AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.2.6 VR Refined_Depends aspect is used in the analysis of the subprogram body instead of Depends aspect
+      :Trace Unit: FA 7.2.6 VR Refined_Depends aspect is used in the analysis of the subprogram body instead of Depends aspect

 #.
 The verification rules given for :ref:`depends-aspects` also apply.